danvk/literate-ts/README.md

   <dd>
     Set a tsconfig setting for the next code sample, e.g. `strictNullChecks=false`.
     These accumulate until the next `reset` directive.
 By default, literate-ts will use whatever settings are in your `tsconfig.json` file.
+If the setting expects an enum value (e.g. module, moduleResolution, target) then you need to write in the enum value, not the string.
+So `target=9`, not `target=ES2022`.
   </dd>
   <dt>verifier:check-js</dt>
   <dd>